 Blessed Lord, who has caused Holy Scripture to be written for our learning, grant that we may hear, read, learn, and inwardly digest them, that through the comfort of Your holy Word, we may embrace and ever hold fast the blessed hope of everlasting life, which You have given us in our Savior, Jesus Christ.
 Amen.

-Sermon ~ “We're All Going to Die" (Rev. Brian Cochran)
+Sermon ~ “A Thousand Years?”
+(Rev. Brian Cochran)

 Prayer of Application & Congregational Prayer